Purpose & the CEO

 Katrina Savell

-Katrina’s commercial background, coupled with qualifications in journalism, economics and law, provides a wealth of insightful knowledge and creative foundation gained across industry.
+Her business background, coupled with qualifications in economics, journalism and law, provide a wealth of insightful commercial knowledge and creative foundation.

 Previous